Our Trusts have developed a supportive and straightforward offer to help student nurses move into their first job.

 I would say have confidence in yourself.
 It might seem really daunting at the beginning, but you will get to a point one day when you'll be teaching other student nurses and you'll think, wow this was me less than a year ago.
 You pick up everything so quickly.

-Your CapitalNurse preceptorship at Trusts in north and east London
+Your CapitalNurse preceptorship at NHS Trusts and health and care organisations in NCL

 After you have qualified as a nurse, there is still room to develop skills and grow confidence.
 Your preceptorship period is a critical time as a newly qualified professional.
 It will support you over the first year as a nurse to develop your confidence as an autonomous practitioner, to build and refine your skills, as well as your competence, values and behaviours, in ways which suit you as an individual, and which recognises your personal capacity for learning.